 Note to editors and news directors: To arrange interviews with members of the MBA students’ team and their advisors, contact Public Affairs at (323) 343-3050.
 (See photos below release.)

-team creates best-case scenario
+As merger looms, team creates best-case scenario

 their ‘blank check’ case study earns top North American honors